Deploy a Micronaut Microservices Application to the Oracle Cloud Infrastructure Kubernetes Service

 The application consists of three microservices:

-- api - acts as a gateway to the orders and users microservices.
-It combines results from both microservices and checks data when a customer creates a new order.
+api - acts as a gateway to the orders and users services.
+It combines results from both services and checks data when a customer creates a new order.

 A note regarding your development environment